36 Altitude Definitions & Measurement

 Therefore, the linearization of the ISA equations shows that density altitude exceeds pressure altitude by about 120 ft per oC or 65 ft per oF that the temperature exceeds the standard ISA temperature value at a given pressure altitude.
 However, these results are approximate but reasonably accurate for moderate variations of non-standard ISA temperature at a given pressure altitude.
 However, the approximations should never be used for engineering work instead of the ISA equations, i.e., Eqs.
 17, 20 and 24.

-Worked Example #2 – Calculating the approximate density altitude
+Check Your Understanding #2 – Calculating the approximate density altitude

 Given a measured outside air temperature of 32^{\circ}C and a pressure altitude of 6,300 m, calculate the corresponding density altitude using the approximate conversion rules.

-The relevant ISA equation in Worked Example #1 gives h_{\varrho} = 8,136 m.
+The relevant ISA equation in Example #1 gives h_{\varrho} = 8,136 m.
 The approximation for density altitude from Eq.
 32 is

 \[ h_{\varrho} \approx h_p + 36.13 \left( T_{\rm {\tiny OAT}} - T_{\rm {\tiny ISA}} \right) \]